kevinb22/gzoltar-and-tarantula-techniques/README.md

 	1. The cov-matrix in Json format
 	2. The class file of the Test program

-Main can also be run in eclipse simply copy all the code tarantula dir into a new java project and use the Run Configurations option to allow for command line arguments, another option is to hard code the files and classes.
+Main can also be run in eclipse simply copy all the code tarantula dir into a new java project and use the Run Configurations option to allow for command line arguments.
 The needed jars, (junit and json-simple) are found in the lib repo so  eclipse can easily add them.

 Getting started
 ---------------